juliejonak/Blockchain-Notes/README.md

 Now the nodes are connected.

 If we run `python3 miner.py`, our client side mining should begin.
-When a coin is mined, we can run a GET request on each server at `/chain` to view corresponding records.
+When a coin is mined, we can run a GET request on each server at `/chain` to view (hopefully) matching records.

 The next big step for taking this to production would be better handling transactions and increasing security.